Sylvester Stallone: Religious views

 Stallone was baptized and raised a devout Catholic but stopped going to church as his acting career progressed.
 He rediscovered his childhood faith when his daughter was born ill in 1996, and he again became a strict Catholic by late 2006.
 The same year, he was interviewed by Pat Robertson from the Christian Broadcasting Network's 700 Club.
 He stated that he spent much of his previous time in Hollywood "losing his way" because temptation abounded, but later put things "in God's hands".
 However, he told GQ magazine in 2010, "I'm pretty spiritual; I believe a lot in the spirit of man.
 I'm certainly not an atheist ...
 I was baptized Catholic, but I don't belong to a structured church.
 I have no opposition to it.
 I think there's great nuggets of knowledge in there, some wonderful rules to live by.
 Then the flip side is the amount of agony that's caused."
+As of 2023, Stallone is a churchgoing Catholic again.